hyunbink/JS_Project/README.md

 - Canvas API to render game board
 - Webpack and Babel to bundle and transpile the source JavaScript code
 - npm to manage project dependencies
-- Depending on time, will implement API's for basketball teams/players

 Implementation Timeline: